hzeller/flaschen-taschen/doc/protocols.md

 $ jpegtopnm color.jpg | pnmscale -xysize 20 20 | socat STDIO UDP-SENDTO:ft.noise:1337
 ```

+#### Notes
+For huge displays (more than 21k pixels) we run into UDP packet size limit of
+roughly 64k.
+In that case, you need to send several tiles of the image and use
+the offset feature to place them on the screen.
+(We might consider adding a TCP protocol for these cases).

+Note, this is _not_ an issue with the large FlaschenTaschen installation at
+Noisebridge (1575 pixels) as it requires less than 8% of the UDP limit.
+But it
+could be an issue with huge assemblies using an
+[RGB Matrix](../server#rgb-matrix-panel-display) with many small LEDs.

+#### Implementations
 You find more in the [client directory](../client) to directly send
 content to the server, including a [convenient class][remote-ft] that provides
 an implementation on the client side.

+There is a [C++ API](../client/udp-flaschen-taschen.h) and
+a [Python API](../client/flaschen.py) in that directory.

+There is a [FlaschenTaschen VNC implementation](https://github.com/scottyallen/flaschenvnc) by Scotty.
+Scotty also wrote a server implementation for the ESP8266
+that runs LED strips in the [Noise Square Table] and the Noisebridge library
+shelves.

+To watch videos, there is now a [FlaschenTaschen VLC output](https://git.videolan.org/?p=vlc.git;a=commit;h=cf334f257868d20b6a6ce024994e84ba3e3448c3) by François Revol available (until it hits distributions, you have to [compile VLC from git](https://wiki.videolan.org/UnixCompile/)).

+## Alternative Protocols

+There are a couple of alternative protocols that can be enabled on the command
+line on the FlaschenTaschen binary, but they are typically not enabled.
+Maybe
+we replace the built-in with separate bridge programs.

 ### OpenPixelControl